lb1224-icl/Fingertip-ML/README.md

 ## Future Improvements
 - **Data Cleaning**: Dataset has mislabelled keypoints for some photos.
 Need to go through with MediaPipe and mark the data points correctly
+- **Robust**: Model is not robust to angle changes and different backgrounds.
+Will benefit form data cleaning as trickier photos are poorly labelled